WilliaMetro/Metro-OS/README.md

 It supports **CMD, DOS, and Python**, allowing you to explore files, folders, and simple commands.

 ---
+## Warning

+The **Metro-OS-gui (Python version)** is currently **broken** and does not run properly.
+You are free to **modify and re-upload** it, but please be careful: running it may potentially cause unexpected behavior or even harm your operating system.

+Use at your own risk!

 ## How to Run